iamcyysue/home-temperature-and-humidity-monitoring-system/README.md

 **🚀 Future Work**
 Here are some planned features and improvements for the next iterations of this project:

-**Data Visualization Dashboard:** Build a web-based frontend (e.g., React or Vue.js) to fetch data from DynamoDB and display real-time temperature and humidity charts.
+**Data Visualization Dashboard:**
+- Currently, the Home Environment Dashboard is hosted on localhost for development and testing purposes, providing real-time data visualization.
+- Future Work - Cloud Hosting & Custom Domain: Deploy the dashboard web application using Cloudflare Pages (or similar services) and bind it to a custom domain for reliable, global access.
+- Future Work - Authentication & Access Control: Implement strict access control using Cloudflare Zero Trust (Access).
+This will place a secure authentication gateway in front of the dashboard, ensuring that only authorized users (e.g., via specific email addresses or SSO) can view the private sensor data.

+**Automated Alerts:**
-**Automated Alerts:** Integrate AWS SNS (Simple Notification Service) to send email or SMS alerts when the temperature or humidity exceeds predefined safety thresholds.
+- Automated Alerts (Workflow Automation): Integrate a workflow automation tool like n8n (or AWS SNS) to trigger real-time alerts.
+By setting up a webhook, the system can automatically send notifications via Email, Telegram, or Slack whenever the temperature or humidity exceeds predefined safety thresholds.

-**Direct Cloud Integration:** Upgrade the hardware to a Wi-Fi enabled module (like ESP32) to connect directly to AWS IoT Core via MQTT, removing the need for a mobile app bridge.
+**Direct Cloud Integration:**
+- Upgrade the hardware to a Wi-Fi enabled module (like ESP32) to connect directly to AWS IoT Core via MQTT, removing the need for a mobile app bridge.

-**Enhanced Security:** Implement API Keys or AWS Cognito to secure the API Gateway endpoints against unauthorized access.